adeligny/adeligny/README.md

 <br>
 ### Welcome to my profile!

 I am a graduate in Computer Science 💻 and Economics/Management 📈.
+I'm currently doing an apprenticeship at GMF Assurances as a Data Analyst in the marketing department.

 <!--
 **adeligny/adeligny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.